 If anything, it is better than not adopting a chinchilla, considering you are also providing safety from predators, bad weather, and other dangers these delicate creatures face in the wild.

 Chinchillas Make Wonderful Pets

-They are clean animals that do not require much outside of a safe and adequate home in addition to some social interaction.
+They are clean animals that do not require much, apart from a safe and adequate home, in addition to some social interaction.